Robert Alan Aurthur: Film

-After 1957, he continued to write screenplays.
+After 1957, Aurthur continued to write screenplays.
 He was one of the writers on Spring Reunion (1957), notable as Betty Hutton's final film, following with Warlock (1959), and his earlier association with Cassavetes led to script contributions on the actor's directorial debut with Shadows (1959).
 After an uncredited contribution to Lilith (1964), he scripted John Frankenheimer's Grand Prix (1966).

-He wrote and directed The Lost Man (1969) about a black militant (Sidney Poitier).
-As the writer-producer of All That Jazz (1979), he received two posthumous Academy Award nominations.
+Aurthur wrote and directed The Lost Man (1969) about a black militant (Sidney Poitier).
+As the co-writer and producer of All That Jazz (1979), he received two posthumous Academy Award nominations.

 Theatre

 Three plays written by Aurthur were produced on Broadway: A Very Special Baby (1956), Kwamina (1961), and Carry Me Back to Morningside Heights (1968).
 Kwamina was a collaboration with composer and lyricist Richard Adler, starring Adler's wife, Sally Ann Howes.
 The subject material, an interracial love affair, proved too controversial and the show closed.
 Carry Me Back to Morningside Heights was directed by Sidney Poitier and starred African-American stars Louis Gossett Jr. and Cicely Tyson; the plot involved a young Jewish man who insisted on becoming a slave to an African-American law student as a penance for the years of wrongs whites have done to blacks.
 It closed after seven performances.